To quote one of my mentors, “A job search is not rocket science…”

 While the reasons why you originally went to law school may not apply to your situation now, we work to ascertain your interests, strengths and talents.
 At the same time, we explore your current visions and how to best steer you there.
 (Pages entitled, “Services for Law Students and Recent Law School Grads” and “The Other Side of the Desk” outline principles which apply equally to you, too.)

-You may be surprised at the endless opportunities we discover, many of which were never before considered.
+We think that you may be surprised at the endless opportunities we discover, many of which were never before considered.

 "Our son has strong opinions about people, so when he called after talking with Nancy, we could hear his voice lift ...